R. Kelly Sued By Mississippi Deputy For Adulterous Affair With His Wife Asia Childress Bryant

 Kenny Bryant says that Ms. Childress persuaded him to move to Atlanta, claiming that it would benefit “her career.”
 He then said that it was a ploy that would allow his wife to continue her adulterous relationship with R. Kelly.

-The court documents states that moving to Atlanta had been “financially ruinous” for Bryant, who was forced to quit his job as sheriff’s deputy and wasn’t able to find “profitable employment” since then.
+The court documents state that moving to Atlanta had been “financially ruinous” for Bryant, who was forced to quit his job as sheriff’s deputy and wasn’t able to find “profitable employment” since then.
 According to the documents, his wife later on filed for divorce so she and R. Kelly can continue their alleged affair.

 “Each time R. Kelly would have a concert in a nearby state, Childress would disappear to unite with her lover,” said Kenny Bryant in the lawsuit.
 “Time after time, R. Kelly cuckolded Bryant, with blatant disregard for Bryant’s and Childress’ vows.”

-NY Daily News reports that the couple tried to save the marriage but Bryant revealed he could “not prevail against R. Kelly’s continued sexual overtures to Childress.”
+NY Daily News reports that the couple tried to save the marriage, but Bryant revealed he could “not prevail against R. Kelly’s continued sexual overtures to Childress.”

 Bryant, who seeks compensatory and punitive damages of an undisclosed amount, says that he filed the complaint to “punish [R. Kelly], make an example of him to others, and to deter him and other similarly-situated defendants from engaging in adulterous conduct in the future, in the service of public interest.”